yaswant90/GenerativeAI/material/Day-3/Readme.txt

 Will cover
 1. Data structures (Dictionaries and Real world use cases of lists)
 2. functions, examples with functions
-3. importing, creating modules and packages
+3. lambda function, map and filter usage